 The Criteria - We recognise that individual circumstances need individual solutions.
-Where Financial Disadvantage is evidenced at a level where support would be provided by a Hampshire Education state maintained school if an educational trip had been organised by a school, or where Exceptional Circumstances such as (but not restricted to) a familial crisis such as a death, serious illness or injury of a family member, the sudden loss of earnings of a wage earner or separation or divorce occurs then funding will be considered for partial or full payment of the attendance charge as deemed appropriate.
+Where Financial Disadvantage is evidenced at a level where support would be provided by a Hampshire County Council state maintained school, if such a school had organised an educational trip, or where Exceptional Circumstances such as (but not restricted to) a familial crisis such as a death, serious illness or injury of a family member, the sudden loss of earnings of a wage earner or separation or divorce occurs then funding will be considered for partial or full payment of the attendance charge as deemed appropriate.

 Appeal Process - If funding is declined in an individual case, an appeal can be made to the Board of Trustees at their next meeting.